 You can view my GoogleScholar profile at http://scholar.google.co.uk/citations?hl=en&user=UZTgbOkAAAAJ.

-I have taught on the following modules in the School of English: Texts across Time (convenor), Essentials of English (convenor), Language in Context, Literary Linguistics, and Language in Society.
+I have taught on the following modules in the School of English: Texts across Time (convenor), Essentials of English (convenor), Studying Language, Literary Linguistics, and Language in Society.
+I… read more

 My current focus is on the development of medical writing devoted to midwifery and women's medicine from the Early Modern period to the present.
 I am looking at how various upheavals and shifts in… read more